-Victorian Pathways Certificate (VPC) - 11 and 12
+Victorian Pathways Certificate (VPC)

-- An option for year 11 only and is a two-year course - At this level the focus is on basic and preparatory knowledge and employability skills.
+- An option by request only; for year 11 & 12 students only.
+It is a two-year course - At this level the focus is on basic and preparatory knowledge and employability skills.
 There is also a strong emphasis on literacy and numeracy skills. - Students who complete the VPC would typically not be able or ready to complete a certificate at the VCE level.

-Students in all pathways can also choose to incorporate a vocational certificate into their course.
-A VET course can be taken in Years 11 or 12 alongside the student's other subjects.
+Students in all pathways can also choose to incorporate a vocational certificate (VET) into their course.
+A VET course can be taken in Years 11 or 12, which contributes as a subject alongside the student's other subjects.